This post contains Amazon affiliate links.

-Last week we had a post on simple birthday party ideas.
-Well, this is not one of those parties.
-(I blame Pinterest mainly.)
-It’s not that it’s elaborate, as the games were quite simple.
-However, the planning and (handmade) work behind it was nothing short of arduous.
-I scoured the internet left and right for weeks and came up with a winning combination of ideas (some my own) for the perfect cowboy style party for my son’s milestone 5th birthday party.
-As it turns out, the pint-sized guests had a great time, the adults loved it and I even impressed myself – I am of the non-crafty (or 2 left thumbs) variety.
+As it turns out, the pint-sized guests had a great time, the adults loved it, and I even impressed myself – I am of the non-crafty (or 2 left thumbs) variety.
 Like most great parties, we did have one hiccup – my dog ate the cake the morning of the party and I had to make another one.
 The 2nd cake was not quite as pretty, but it worked.

 Being that it is summertime and bugs and heat are aplenty, the food table was indoors.
 Here it is nearly complete (we were still adding more food at this point.)
 My husband and I handmade the banner with various western scrapbook papers.
 I give full credit to the hubs for the popsicle stick fence.
 The “Cowboy Grub” sign I made, printed and framed.
-The mini hay bales were purchased half-price at Hobby Lobby for pretty cheap, and some of the other decor I found at the dollar store.
+The mini straw bales were purchased half-price at Hobby Lobby for pretty cheap, and some of the other decor I found at the dollar store.
 You can find the straw bales at the Dollar Tree during the fall as well.

 The food included: